markuz-gj/base-box/readme.md

 ## Install this vagrant box

-- git clone the vagrant `box`:
+- Download the box.
   ```bash
   [local]$ git clone --depth=1 https://github.com/markuz-gj/base-box
   [local]$ cd base-box
   ```

-- install your vagrant box, and ssh into the box:
+- Install the box and ssh into the it.
   ```bash
   [local]$ vagrant up --no-provision && vagrant ssh
   ```